 Government subsidies can provide a competitive advantage for local producers.
 For example, the European Union offers EUR39 billion to farmers in the form of direct subsidies.
 The provision of these subsidies makes the EU’s agricultural exports more competitive in international trade.

 Furthermore, there are also export subsidies.
-This is a payment made by the government to domestic exporters for certain goods.
-Its main objective is to stimulate exports.
+A government payment made to domestic exporters for certain goods, export subsidies are intended to stimulate exports.

 On the negative side, export subsidies interfere with free-market mechanisms and may result in a trade pattern that differs from that determined by comparative advantage.
 Furthermore, domestic producers will be more inclined to export their output than to sell it in the domestic market.